Holme Valley

-Holme Valley is a large civil parish in the Metropolitan Borough of Kirklees in West Yorkshire, England.
+Holme Valley, formerly Holmfirth is a large civil parish in the metropolitan borough of Kirklees in West Yorkshire, England.
 It has a population of 25,049 (2001 census), increasing to 34,680 for the two wards in the 2011 Census.
 Its administrative centre is in Holmfirth.
 Other sizeable settlements in the parish include, Brockholes, Honley and New Mill.
 It is named from the River Holme that runs through the parish.